 Double Feature: Critic Justin Chang Pairs His Favorite Films Of 2019

-For the past few years, I've gotten in the habit of not only ranking my year-end favorites but pairing them together thematically.
+For the past few years I've gotten in the habit of not only ranking my year-end favorites, but pairing them together thematically.
 I saw no reason to quit the habit this year, given how many great movies I saw in 2019 and how many of them seemed to be in conversation with each other.

 Parasite and Knives Out

-In a year where wealth inequality and class rage were hot movie topics (Us, Hustlers, Joker), few had more to say — or said it more entertainingly — than Parasite, Bong Joon-ho's wickedly multilayered satirical thriller, and Knives Out, Rian Johnson's ingenious throwback to the classical detective story.
+In a year where wealth inequality and class rage were hot movie topics (Us, Hustlers, Joker), few had more to say — or said it more entertainingly — than Parasite, Bong Joon-ho's wickedly multilayered satirical thriller, and Knives Out, Rian Johnson's ingenious throwback to the classic detective story.

 Ash Is Purest White and The Irishman